 MRI is a highly sought after career, with New Zealand-trained technologists in demand around the world.

-If you work in a related field and are unsure of whether you would fit the criteria for this specialisation, please contact our Student Centre.
+If you work in a related field and are unsure of whether you would fit the criteria for this specialisation, please contact Student Hubs.